In a hurry? To enter the giveaway, just scroll down to the bottom of this post or click on this link.

 And if they have the recipe and can make the dish themselves when they get back home, that’s even better!

 Well, that’s exactly what Stacie has given readers of her book, Traditional Italian Vegan Recipes.
-She has researched the local cuisine in each of Italy’s 20 regions and chosen dishes that are naturally vegan, no adaptation required.
+She has researched the local cuisine in each of Italy’s 20 regions and chosen naturally vegan Italian dishes that don't require any adaptation.

 Stacie and I chatted for a while about how the book came about.
 It went something like this: